sarina/rst-tutorial/Exercise 2/README.rst

 "Edit File" as many times as you want to adjust your text.

 When you're done, check out `answer.rst <https://github.com/sarina/rst-tutorial/blob/main/Exercise%202/answer.rst>`_ to see how we solved this problem.
+Click the ``Raw`` button to see how we wrote the RST.